Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Have a range in mind

 When the topic does arise, answer questions about desired salary by providing a range.
 That way, you don't back yourself into a corner by throwing out a specific number that's either too high for them to consider or lower than what they had in mind.
-You can determine that range by doing research on average pay for the occupation via sites such as the Bureau of Labor Statistics or Coach by CareerBuilder.
+You can determine that range by doing research on average pay for the occupation via sites such as the Bureau of Labor Statistics or Salaries by CareerBuilder.